-I wrote most of this piece towards the end of my stay on Maui for the Institute of Hawaiian Music.
+I wrote most of this piece towards the end of my stay on Maui for the Institute of Hawaiian Music (spring 2013).
 I’m just now getting around to finishing it. – Nov.
 23, 2013.

 April 2, 2013 ~ The Institute of Hawaiian Music at the University of Hawai’i Maui College is a music program that focuses on the traditional music of Hawai’i, teaching students like myself through Hawaiian language and culture, hands on playing experience, and opportunities to learn from professional musicians.

 Looking back, I see all the great lessons that the IHM has taught me.
 For instance, when my band was on stage without enough practice or staring into the jaws of a crappy sound system or trying to meld musically with people whose styles and personalities don’t mix, all I could think was: “Boy, this sucks.”
 But I sure did learn from those experiences.
 Without going through the school of hard cracks I would still be in the dark, wondering what it’s like to plug into a huge sound system when your instrument cable is live (*KA-BOOM!*) or how out-of-tune a harmony vocal part can be before anybody notices (or says anything).
 These are things a musician only understands once they’re experienced first hand.
 Learning from others’ mistakes can take you a long way, but at the end of the day you really have to be in the hot seat yourself to “get it.”